 Is your motto, “Everything’s better with bacon”?
 Are you on the lookout for an incredible deal on enough bacon to make the mouth-watering sandwiches, salads, burgers and breakfasts you crave?
 Read on to find out how to enter to win a Year of Bacon!
-In the current issue of The Whole Deal value guide, we share $49+ in coupons, Sure Deals, 10 budget-friendly recipes and money-saving tips and we also get to the meat of the matter – bacon.
+In the current issue of The Whole Deal opens in a new tab value guide, we share $49+ in coupons opens in a new tab, Sure Deals opens in a new tab, 10 budget-friendly recipes opens in a new tab and money-saving tips and we also get to the meat of the matter – bacon.
 It’s sizzling hot these days.
 So what makes ours better?
-Made with high-quality pork raised and processed to our strict Quality Standards for Meat, it’s the wonderful, flavorful bacon you want without having to break your piggy bank.
+Made with high-quality pork raised and processed to our strict Quality Standards for Meat, opens in a new tab it’s the wonderful, flavorful bacon you want without having to break your piggy bank.
 Compare to see what you really get for your money.

 Let’s start by checking out the ingredients:365 Everyday Value® Uncured Center Cut Smokehouse Bacon ingredients: Pork, Water, Sea Salt, Evaporated Cane Sugar